[Scout Image | Axial Anatomy | Sagittal Anatomy | Herniation Zones | CT Myelogram | Disc Herniation | Quiz | MRI False-Positive Rates ]

 The Sagittal Image Anatomy: View from the Side.

+Figure #8 is a T2 weight MRI view of the lumbar spine from the side, or a Sagittal Image.
 First the basic structures: The discs, which are stationed between the vertebrae, should be a white color (hydration).
 Note the 'blackness' (desiccation) of the L5 disc (disc between L5 and sacrum); this represents moderate degenerative disc disease.
 The PLL (tiny blue arrows) appears as a black vertically orientated line running down the posterior surface of the vertebral bodies and disc.
 Note that, amazingly, despite this patients 9mm disc herniation (white HNP), the PLL is still 'containing' the protruding nuclear material and has not appeared to have ruptured, although it is certain uplifted from the bone, as nuclear material is seen above level of the disc space.
 This would technically be called a large contained disc extrusion.
+The thecal sac (red stars) is the 'super white' structure that fills the central spinal canal just behind the posterior vertebral bodies.
+This sac house the free-floating spinal nerve roots (cauda equina) and is made up of both motor and sensory nerve fiber.
+The ligamentum Flavum (green star) courses between each of the vertebrae and adds stability to the spine.
+This structure can hypertrophy or thicken in some patients and help to cause the dreaded central canal stenosis, which is the nemesis of the elderly.
+Look for those Nerve Roots on the Sagittal Image too: |

 This is a sagittal T2 waited MRI, which is a far lateral cut (way off to the edge).
 This demonstrates the very important neuroforamen and the exiting nerve roots (red arrows) within them.
+This is a very important slice and both sides should be carefully inspected to make sure no disk herniations have occurred here.
+Usually disk herniations do not go into this area (the neural foramen); however, when they do, not only can they cause severe sciatica, they can also be quite difficult to reach during discectomy. |

 Zones of the Anterior Epidural Space: Herniation Zones.